 alerts employers to possible Payroll Tax Advantages – Check with your Accountant

-Axxis Training is extremely proud to be associated with Michael Connolly of Dreamtime Kullilla-Art, who supplies valuable counsel to us regarding indigenous matters, performs mentoring duties and provides support services for Axxis indigenous students upon demand where appropriate.
+Axxis IQ is extremely proud to be associated with Michael Connolly of Dreamtime Kullilla-Art, who supplies valuable counsel to us regarding indigenous matters, performs mentoring duties and provides support services for Axxis IQ indigenous students upon demand where appropriate.
 Michael has extensive experience working and negotiating with Aboriginal and Torres Strait Islander people and communities and other organisations, in a culturally appropriate, respectful and responsive manner that is attentive to cultural protocols.
 He has a sound knowledge of Aboriginal and Torres Strait Islander cultures, including both traditional and contemporary perspectives, and is sensitive to issues that impact upon communities.

 Michael is dedicated to raising awareness of Aboriginal culture and its people out of his respect for the deep richness of diversity of Aboriginal and Torres Strait Islander histories in Australia and was a former member of the Advisory Panel of the National Indigenous Men’s Forum which consulted with State and Federal Leaders about issues relating to Aboriginal Culture and Communities.